 liaise with other parents and DPAC representatives

-E. Members-at-Large will
+F. Members-at-Large may be on the executive and will

 serve in a capacity to be determined by the Council at the time of election, and at other times as the Council requires

-F. The immediate Past Chair(s) will
+F. The immediate Past Chair will not be a member of the executive but will

 advise and support the membership and executive